4.1: Intro to Logic

 By the end of this lesson, you should be able to do the following:

-- Know how logic is used to make programs more complex
+Know how logic is used to make programs more complex

-- Understand and use the
+Understand and use the if

-statement. - Understand and use the equality operator:
+Understand and use the equality operator: ==

 So far our apps have always performed the same operations, no matter the input.
 The next level of complexity is to create programs that perform different operations, depending on the input.